 - Semester: Fall, odd years

 An introduction to different eras and cultural themes of German-speaking Europe through the reading, interpretation and presentation of a variety of texts.
 Works studied represent different performance genres, such as medieval mystery plays, sermons, epic poetry, traditional theater, music, radio plays, speeches, modern theater and poetry slams.
 Students learn to interpret these texts as cultural products with implicit goals, assumptions about audience and the role of performance texts, and worldviews.
 Connections to specific historical events, the visual arts and literary trends are explored as they relate to historical and contemporary performances of the various German texts.
-Students are expected to progress in their German language skills, including gram-mar, reading, speaking, and listening comprehension.
+Students are expected to progress in their German language skills, including grammar, reading, speaking, and listening comprehension.
 This course fulfills the core rhetoric in culture requirement.
-Prerequisite: German 301, 302, or 303.
+Prerequisite: German 301, 303, or permission of the instructor.